pawankumar1310/StudentManagementSystem/README.md

 #### Branch Descriptions :
-1. First main branch is responsible for only  creating an new web API using Entity Framework Core(Database First Approach) and SQL Server database with CRUD operations.
+1. First main branch is responsible for only  creating an new web API using Entity Framework Core(Database First Approach) and SQL Server database with CRUD operations.In this, i have imported (csv file) and made only Student_Id as primary key.

 2. Second DbFirstApproach branch : In it i have  created the database first approach using Entity Framework Core' the database name is 'StudentDB' which has validation.
 Based on this validation.
 I have created validation on model class.
+- Run the following command :

+ ` dotnet ef dbcontext scaffold "Server=DESKTOP-G0N0BUD\\SQLEXPRESS;Database=StudentDB;Trusted_Connection=True;TrustServerCertificate=True;" Microsoft.EntityFrameworkCore.SqlServer -o Models -f `